Black Music Festival Underway For The Weekend In Pittsburgh

 PITTSBURGH (KDKA) — Juneteenth celebrations continue through the weekend, and we’re on the back half of a 10-day stretch of celebrations, meaning people only have a few more days to enjoy the Black Music Festival.

-For people feeling like it’s been a tough year and just wanting to enjoy some joyful tunes, it’s the perfect venue.READ MORE: Pool At Lt.
-Governor's Residence Will Once Again Be Used To Teach Kids To Swim
+For people feeling like it’s been a tough year and just wanting to enjoy some joyful tunes, it’s the perfect venue.READ MORE: Pa.
+State Police Investigating Deadly Crash In Lawrence Co.

 The Black Music Festival is celebrating Gospel Day.